Donner-Reuschel-Luxemburg-S-A/getting-started/README.md

 git push --set-upstream-to <remote> <remote-branch>    # set upstream of current branch to <remote-branch> at <remote>
 git push --set-upstream-to origin my-awesome-feature   # set upstream of current branch to my-awesome-feature at origin
 ```

+## Install Python

+Download [Python 3.9.13](https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe)-Installer and install it for
+your user.
+Make sure you select `Add to PATH` before installing it.

+Then you can add a new virtual environment in PyCharm based on your Python executable installed in
+`C:\Users\<username>\AppData\Local\Programs\Python\Python39\python.exe`